Betree/democracy-watcher/README.md

 Two modules are currently available :

-### :newspaper: Promise tracker
+### :newspaper: Promise tracker / Fact checker

-List promises with their description, their sources and their status.
+List goals / promises with their description, their sources and their status.
 A promise may be done, in progress, not yet started or broken.

 You can also split the promises in categories (Culture, economy...etc)